kasparsd/widget-context-wporg/readme.txt.md

 ## Changelog

+### 1.3.0 (January 5, 2020)

+- Prefix URL fragments with an exclamation mark `!` in the "Target by URL" selector to exclude specific pages that would otherwise be captured by more general URL fragments.
+For example, add `!about/family` in addition to `about/*` to exclude the `family` child page from the selection.

 ### 1.2.0 (August 20, 2019)

 - Set PHP 5.6 as the minimum supported version of PHP to match WordPress core.